Growing Big Garlic! Our Secrets.

 We would like to Share Our Secrets on how to Grow Big Garlic!
-Even after 30+years of growing garlic, at GroEat Farm, we too are still learning better methods and strategies on growing bigger and more flavorful garlic.
-Every year, the growing conditions are a little different due to weather, temperatures, microbes and soil conditions.
+Even after 30+years of growing garlic, at GroEat Farm, we too are still learning better methods and strategies on how to grow bigger and more flavorful garlic.
+Every year, the growing conditions are a little different due to weather, temperatures, microbes, and soil conditions.
 We present to you, Eleven (11) steps, from pre-planting preparation through harvest, to Help You Grow Big Garlic.
 We will focus specifically on Hardneck Garlic.

-At GroEat Farm in Montana, we Amend Soils With Organic Manure.
-Amending soils with organic manure can increase the nitrogen levels in the resultant mixture.
-There are many options of of manure selection; Here are a few: Horse, Cow, Buffalo / Bison, Alpaca, Poultry (chicken / geese / ducks), and Goat.
+Many garlic growers amend soils with organic compost, organic manure, and organic worm castings.
+Amending soils with organic compost and manure can increase the nitrogen levels in the resultant mixture.
+Worm castings add nutrients and help make the soil more "fluffy".
+There are many options for manure selection; Here are a few: Horse, Cow, Buffalo / Bison, Alpaca, Poultry (chicken, geese, ducks), and Goat.
 What is critically important is that the manure you select is well-aged and decomposed.
 "Hot" manure added to garlic can result in devastating consequences.

 Cow Manure: Cow manure is a good option for amending soils.
 Plan to incorporate the well-aged, composted cow manure into your soil in late summer, after harvesting this year's garlic crop.
 Turn under the cow manure shortly after spreading so the nutrients don't blow away or dissipate.
 Cattle have three stomachs capable of digesting a large number of plant seeds.
 Though seeds with hard coats can pass right on through.
 By the time you are ready to plant bulbs in October, not only will the smell will have dissipated, some of the nutrients from the manure will have leached into the surrounding soil.
 Nitrogen settles into the soil and does not appear to shock the cloves when planted.

 Buffalo Manure: Just like cows and elk, bison have four stomachs.
-This premium soil additive has much higher nutrient values than cow manure, and greater bacterial populations than just about any organic fertilizer on the market.
+This premium soil additive has much higher nutrient values than cow manure and greater bacterial populations than just about any organic fertilizer on the market.
 If you have access to Buffalo manure from a local ranch (Montana, Colorado, Dakotas, etc).
 A few decades ago, there were only about 30,000 bison left in the U.S. Today, there are closer to 500,000, and the country’s appetite for buffalo continues to grow.
-Buffaloam Organic Potting Soil combines buffalo chips with premium coconut coir, sphagnum peat moss and expanded shale which provides a balance of nutrition, water filtration and moisture retention.
+Buffalo Organic Potting Soil combines buffalo chips with premium coconut coir, sphagnum peat moss, and expanded shale which provides a balance of nutrition, water filtration, and moisture retention.

 Goat Manure: Goat manure is virtually odorless and is beneficial for the soil.
-This manure contains adequate amounts of the nutrients that plants need for optimal growth, especially when the goats have bed in stalls.
+This manure contains adequate amounts of the nutrients that plants need for optimal growth.
 As urine collects in goat droppings, the manure retains more nitrogen, thus increasing its fertilizing potency.
 Goat manure, like sheep manure, is drier than cow manure or horse manure.
 It has less odor and is easier to work with and spread.
 It also composts more quickly.
 Goat manure is higher in nitrogen than horse and cow manures -- on average, it has 22 pounds of nitrogen in 1 ton.
 Cow manure has only 10 pounds of nitrogen in 1 ton (source: Ohio State University Extension).

 Soil Fertility.
 Before planting, provide a loose soil bed for planting the cloves.
 Garlic grows best on fluffy, well-drained soils with added organic matter.
 Sandy loam or loam soils have a good texture for growing garlic.
 Well-composted manure incorporated into the soil is a beneficial soil amendment.
 Drought or excessively wet conditions will reduce bulb yields.